 If you break off just the last inch or two of your rod, you can usually slide a new tip on and salvage it.
 Or sometimes the insert will fall out of a tip or rod guide and it’s usually more effective just to replace the whole tip than it is to try to get a new insert to stay.

-You can buy a little rod tip repair kit for a few bucks that comes with a tip and a little glue.
+You can buy a little rod tip repair kit for a few bucks from any fishing store that comes with a tip and a little glue.
 But that tip is usually pretty big and bulky and dad and I both use rods with smaller guides these days.
 So we keep a bunch of old and broken rods around to use for spare parts.

 If you have to remove the old tip to replace it, simply heat up the metal sleeve of the tip with a lighter and then you can slide it off with a set of needle-nose pliers.
 Make sure to gently scrape any leftover adhesive off with a knife or razor blade.
 If you’re working on a rod that lost a couple inches off the tip, you may have to carefully scuff the coating of the rod up a little for the tip to fit as the rod blank diameter increases in size the further down the rod you go.